 1. Travel the Door County Wine Trail

 There's no better time than fall to get out and experience Wisconsin's beautiful wineries.
 Why not make a foodie-themed trip out of it?
-The Door County Wine Trail encompasses seven wineries throughout the Door Peninsula.
+The Door County Wine Trail encompasses nine wineries throughout the Door Peninsula.
 As you taste your way though the wineries, take in the beauty of the season.
 Door County offers a gorgeous backdrop of fall color.

 The Door County Distillery is a must-stop on the trail.
 Opened as an expansion to the Door Peninsula Winery, it's one of the few hand-crafted distilleries in the state of Wisconsin and the first in the region to produce vodka and gin.

 Bayfield has a number of culinary celebrations this fall.
 For some fresh seasonal produce, foodies can take part in the Bayfield Apple Festival.
 To combine scenery with tasty fare from local restaurants, try the BigTAP ChautauquaFest's "culinary hike" at Big Top Chautauqua, a one-of-a-kind venue for unforgettable memories.

 3. Bring Frozen Tundra Wine to a Tailgate Party